 On a yearly basis all Medical Staff (except first aiders, crowd doctors and ambulance personnel - see notes 5 and 6) must (re)register with the BHA.
-Reminders will be sent to the Clerks of the Courses and previously registered staff in November.
-Notification of satisfactory registration will be sent by email to the practitioner and the course they nominate as their main course.
+Reminders will be sent to the Clerks of the Courses/Point-to-Point Organising Committees and previously registered staff in November.
+Notification of satisfactory registration will be sent by email to the practitioner and the course they nominate as their main course/PPA (for Point-to-Point Doctors).
 Failure to provide the requested information will result in removal of the individual from the BHA Register.

-The online system can be accessed at: https://britishhorseracing.wufoo.com/forms/registration-form-for-medical-staff/
+The online system can be accessed at:

+https://britishhorseracing.wufoo.eu/forms/medical-staff-registration-form/